The Geometry of the Payoff Space

 We say that the linear functional f : L \rightarrow \mathbb{R} is bounded if |f(x)| \leq M \lVert{x}\rVert for all x \in L. In other words, the absolute value of the functional cannot grow infinitely for a finite x.
 A bounded linear functional is also called a continuous linear functional.
 The smallest M for which this inequality remains true is called the norm of f, i.e., \lVert{f}\rVert = \inf \{M: |f(x)| \leq M \lVert{x}\rVert, \text{ for all } x \in L\}.

 Conversely, consider a linear functional f: L \rightarrow \mathbb{R}.
-The set K = \{x \in L: f(x) = 0\} describes a hyperplane that can be described by a normal vector z.
-Thus, \langle{x, z}\rangle = 0 for all x \in K. Without loss of generality, assume that z has been appropriately scaled so that f(z) = 1.
+Its kernel K = \{x \in L: f(x) = 0\} is a subspace of codimension one, so K^{\mathrel\bot} is one-dimensional: it is spanned by some nonzero z satisfying \langle{x, z}\rangle = 0 for all x \in K. Without loss of generality, assume that z has been appropriately scaled so that f(z) = 1.

 Given any x \in L, we have that x - f(x) z \in K since f(x - f(x) z) = f(x) - f(x) f(z) = 0.
 Moreover, z \mathrel\bot K, implying that 0 = \langle{x - f(x) z, z}\rangle = \langle{x, z}\rangle - f(x) \langle{z, z}\rangle.
 The previous expression implies that f(x) = \frac{\langle{x, z}\rangle}{\langle{z, z}\rangle} = \langle{x, m}\rangle, where m = \dfrac{z}{\lVert{z}\rVert^{2}}.
 The previous analysis is an important result known as the Riesz representation theorem.